Qumeric/example-contests-workspace/solutions.md

 Just brute force.

 ### GameGame

-TODO.
-I did not read this problem but seems there is an interesting discussion here: https://codeforces.com/blog/entry/80422#comment-668160
+There is an interesting discussion here: https://codeforces.com/blog/entry/80422#comment-668160

 consider element with rightmost 1